My Story

 If something in this story resonates, it’s not because you need another method.

-It’s because your system recognises this sequence and knows what it’s like to feel safe, choose clearly, and stand in itself.
+It’s because your system recognises this sequence: capacity. choice, coherence - and knows what it’s like to move with agency again.